elkowar/yolk/README.md

 Yolk is a dotfile management tool with a unique spin on templating, sitting somewhere in between [GNU Stow](https://www.gnu.org/software/stow/) and [chezmoi](https://www.chezmoi.io/).

+Have a look at our [documentation](https://elkowar.github.io/yolk/book) for more information on how to get started!

 ## WARNING

 This is pre-alpha software.
 In its current state, do not trust it.
 At all.
 Always make backups of everything before trying to use yolk, until it's in a stable state.

 You have been warned.

 ## The Concept